Pregnancy loss testing the first step to bring home a rainbow baby

 Spontaneous miscarriages are common, approximately 10-15% of pregnancies result in a miscarriage.
 However fewer than 5% of women will experience two consecutive miscarriages, and only 1% will experience 3 or more.
 Therefore RPL is distinct from sporadic miscarriages and warrant a thorough and systematic evaluation.
 We start with a comprehensive consultation with a reproductive endocrinologist to review your entire medical, surgical, and gynecologic/obstetric history.
-Included is also a review of the previously mentioned environmental exposures that may impact recurrent pregnancy loss.
+We also review any environmental exposures that may impact recurrent pregnancy loss.

-The investigation is individualized but usually consists of: genetic, immunologic, anatomic, and endocrine screening.
+The investigation consists of genetic, immunologic, anatomic, and endocrine screening

 Genetic: Parents should undergo karyotyping.
 This is a blood test.
 RPL may result from an abnormal number of chromosomes (aneuploidy) in the embryo or some type of structural abnormality like chromosomal translocation (rearrangement of a segment of genes from one chromosome to another), which can become unbalanced in the offspring.

 Immunologic: Antiphospholipid syndrome (APLS) is an autoimmune disorder.
 Medical and obstetric complications of APLS positive women include thrombosis (clot formation), stroke, pregnancy loss, preeclampsia, and intrauterine growth restriction.
 The diagnosis is made by the presence of characteristic clinical features and specified blood levels of circulating antiphospholipid antibodies.